bosiojoh/cse471_project_1/README.md

 `atack`- Length in seconds of the attack period for envelope generation `decay`- Length in seconds of the decay period for envelope generation `release`- Length in seconds of the release period for envelope generation `rate`- used to change the pitch of a note.
 Specify the rate at which a note should be played.
-Ex: `2.0` would double the rate.
+Ex: `2.0` would double the rate and double the pitch.

 #### Noise Gate Effect
 Create a noise gate effect that blocks signals that register below a specified threshold.
 This threshold can be set on the effect in the SCORE file.
 The short demonstration audio can be found at [`cse471_project_1\noisegate_test.wav`](https://github.com/bosiojoh/cse471_project_1/blob/2eb2dd1d817f90bcf34074c8690c7e7e1e5930e6/noisegate_test.wav) and the SCORE file for this audio can be found at [`cse471_project_1\noisegate_test.score`](https://github.com/bosiojoh/cse471_project_1/blob/2eb2dd1d817f90bcf34074c8690c7e7e1e5930e6/noisegate_test.score)